nikhilsinghmahar/Landing-Page/README.md

 # CODSOFT
-This is project made by me
+This project made by me
 for codsoft intership program.